sighupio/fury-getting-started/fury-next-on-eks/README.md

-# Furyctl next on EKS
+# Fury on EKS with furyctl next

 This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS using the *next* version of furyctl.